 A few resources require personal accounts.
 See My Accounts for information on My Library Account, RefWorks, MedU, etc.

 Users who experience difficulties with expired or forgotten passwords should contact the ITS Department at firstname.lastname@example.org.

 Users who experience difficulties finding and using e-resources should contact the library directly.

 Library study space is reserved for the exclusive use of PCOM students, faculty, staff and alumni.
 Please be prepared to show your PCOM ID to a Library staff member upon request.

-Guest access (not currently available) is for touring the Library only, not for use of study space or computers.
 Guests must register with security, have a visitor’s badge, and be accompanied by a host with a valid PCOM ID at all times.

 The library reserves the right to inspect all bags, purses, backpacks, etc. for concealed library materials.